japaneseTemmie/discord-updater/README.md

 This project requires the following packages:
 - `debian`, `requests`

-Install with `pip install python-debian requests`
+Install with `pip install debian requests`

 # Running the script
 To install a new version of the `discord` package: